garrettkmoody/Advent-Of-Code-2022/README.md

 # Advent-Of-Code-2022
-Get more stars than Matthew
+Goal: Get more stars than Matthew

 # Setup